eric-cc-su/full-stack-issues/mysql.md

 **But I swear my credentials are right!** - If you're using a virtual machine, make sure you're SSH'd into your machine before you try logging in to MySQL.
 (Yes, I've done this before)

+EDIT: You should also make sure that any users you set up in MySQL have proper permissions to access or edit the database you need.

 ### "Field Doesn't Have a Default Value"

 This sometimes occurs if you're applying new changes and for some reason your database doesn't get